Are You Being Served?: Programme conception

+Broadcast

+Are You Being Served? was originally produced as a standalone pilot episode for the BBC Television Comedy Playhouse series, but the episode was not selected for broadcast.
+During the 1972 Summer Olympics, television coverage of the games was interrupted by the Munich massacre.
+The BBC, faced with a gap in the schedules, selected the unused pilot episode to fill a 30-minute slot on Friday 8 September.
+The episode was not well received by critics, but David Croft's reputation as a writer enabled him to gain support from the BBC's Head of Light Entertainment, Bill Cotton, to turn the pilot into a series.
+After Croft agreed to a limited budget and a short production schedule, a first series of five further episodes was commissioned.
+The series was broadcast with the repeated pilot episode as episode one on Wednesday 14 March 1973.
+Cotton expressed some dissatisfaction with the character of Mr Humphries, and reportedly told Croft to "get rid of the poof".
+Croft refused to alter his scripts and threatened to quit, telling Cotton, "If the poof goes, I go".

+The first series was initially aired on a Wednesday timeslot, in competition with the ITV soap opera Coronation Street.
+As a consequence, Are You Being Served received relatively little attention, but when the BBC later repeated the show on a Friday evenings primetime slot, its popularity soared.

+The sitcom was recorded at BBC Television Centre in London in front of a live studio audience, on two main adjoining sets, the Grace Bros shop floor and the staff canteen.
+The cast and crew filmed one episode each week.

-The show became a ratings hit and, after a successful 13-year run, Are You Being Served? came to an end on 1 April 1985.
+After a successful 13-year run, Are You Being Served? came to an end on 1 April 1985.

 Of the original cast, only Frank Thornton, Mollie Sugden, John Inman, Wendy Richard and Nicholas Smith appeared in all 69 episodes.
 The same five later featured in the sequel sitcom, Grace & Favour (also known as Are You Being Served?
 Again!).
 The cast performed in character for a stage sketch on the BBC1 programme Variety on 19 June 1976.

 Restoration of the 1972 pilot

-Although the pilot was produced in colour, the videotape was wiped in the 1970s, leaving only a 16mm black-and-white film telerecording, which was made for international syndication to countries where colour television broadcasts had not been adopted.
+Although the pilot was produced in colour, the videotape was wiped in the 1970s, leaving only a 16mm black-and-white film telerecording, which was made for international syndication to countries where colour television broadcasts had not yet been adopted.
 In 2009, the pilot episode was restored to colour using the colour recovery technique previously used for the Dad's Army episode "Room at the Bottom".
 The restored colour version was first shown on BBC2 on 1 January 2010 as part of a special Are You Being Served? night.
-As of 2023, the colour version has yet to be released on DVD or Blu Ray.
+As of 2025, the colour version has yet to be released on DVD or Blu-ray.